ttetrafon/practice/unreal engine/editor.md

 - **Content Browser -> Other Filters -> Show Redirectors** can reveal all redirectors within the assets window.
 - **Content Drawer -> Content (directory) -> Right Click -> Fix Up Redirectors in Folder** is useful when moving assets between folders, as links to the moved assets may break during the process.
+- In the colour picker, colours can be saved in presets for later.
+These presets are shared with the game and can be accessed from any colour picker anywhere.

 ## Project Settings